SWAT-engineering/kiwi-air-monitor/README.md

 </p>

-Kiwi monitor is an open source CO2/Humidity/Temperature sensor intended for monitoring the indoor air quality.
-Kiwi was created to support teachers with a notification to ventilate their classroom.
+Kiwi air monitor is an open source CO2/Humidity/Temperature sensor intended for monitoring the indoor air quality.
+Kiwi air monitor was initiated by [swat.engineering](https://www.swat.engineering) to support teachers and school organizations with the ventilation of the class rooms.

 ## Features